xenocrat/HTTPHeader/README.md

 ): array|null|false
 ```

+#### Parameters

+* _$string_

+  A string containing one or more headers, or a complete HTTP request.

+#### Return Values

 Returns an array of arrays containing the cookie name and value, and an associative array of parameter values.
+Returns `false` if the header field is not present or empty, and `null` if the field value is noticeably malformed.

-#### Example:
+#### Examples

 ```
 Array